Srouxel3008/SEIS25D_GQG_v2/README.md

 ## Supported workstation platform

-The supported workstation workflow is:

 - native Linux, or Ubuntu under WSL on Windows;
-- Intel Fortran compiler (`ifx`);
-- Intel MPI (`mpiifx` and `mpirun`);
-- Intel oneMKL;
-- GNU Make and Bash.

 Native Windows compilation is not currently supported.
 MUMPS is optional and is disabled in the standard workstation build.

-The bundled Small TTI example requires at least 16 GB of RAM and has been run successfully on a Lenovo Legion 5 laptop.
-The Marmousi example has been observed to require more than 170 GB of available RAM.
-It can run on a sufficiently equipped high-memory workstation, although a multi-node cluster provides more CPU cores and substantially faster Fréchet-derivative calculations.
+The bundled Small TTI example requires a minimum 10 GB available RAM but has been run successfully up to 22 Hz on a Lenovo Legion 5 laptop.
+The Marmousi_VSP example requires over 170 GB of available RAM.
+It can run on a sufficiently equipped high-memory workstation, although a multi-node cluster is preferred.

-See [Building and running on a workstation](docs/WORKSTATION.md) for the full installation, compilation, execution and troubleshooting workflow.
+See [Building and running on a workstation](docs/WORKSTATION.md) [Building and running on HPC](docs/HPC.md)and for the full installation, compilation, execution and troubleshooting workflow.

 ## Get the complete code